 The limited company is an organisational structure which gives limited liability to its members.
-Some sports organisations take on the form of a limited company.
-However, this is a more accountable form than other company structures, for example, an unincorporated association.
+Some sports organisations are set up as limited companies which is a more accountable form than other company structures eg an unincorporated association.

 There are two incorporated forms to choose between when setting up as a limited company:

-- Company limited by guarantee (CLG) – each of the members gives a guarantee for a certain sum that will be put towards the company's finances if the company is wound up.
-A CLG cannot raise finance by issuing shares, nor pay dividends to its members.
+- Company limited by guarantee (CLG) – each of the members guarantees a certain sum that will be put towards the company's finances if the company is wound up.
+A CLG cannot raise finance by issuing shares nor pay dividends to its members.

 Every limited company is governed by a board that takes overall responsibility for its work.
-The board is responsible for the governance of the organisation – ensuring it is effectively and properly run and is meeting its overall purposes as set out in its governing document.
+The board is responsible for the governance of the organisation – ensuring it is effectively and properly run and is meeting its overall purposes in accordance with its governing document.

 Company limited by shares (CLS)

-The advatage of a company limited by shares is the shares make it easy for investors to invest in the club.
+The advatage of a CLS is that this structure makes it easy for investors to invest in the club.